liz-starfield/blog/src/posts/llm/013_optimizing_llm.md

   - Fine-tuning
 ---
 # Best Practices for Optimizing LLMs (Prompt Engineering, RAG and Fine-tuning)
+- The Optimization Strategies
+- Typical Optimization Pipeline
+- Comparison of Optimisation Approaches
+- OpenAI RAG Use Case
 <!-- more -->

 ## 1. The Challenges of Optimizing LLMs